CodexLink/SmartClassroomSystem/README.md

 #### "Why should I use ESP32 instead of ESP8266 / ESP8266EX?"

-The reason why is because of PINs Availability.
+The reason why is because of Pin's Availability.
 I believe ESP32 pins are more accessible and less restrict when booting up than ESP8266.
 Sure, you could put a data pin on some parts of NodeMCU v2 ESP8266.
 But at some point in time, that would lead to boot failure.
-Please refer to some guide such as this [one](https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/).
+Please refer to some guides such as this [one](https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/).
 This site will really help you out on why investing to ESP32 is better than NodeMCU v2 Lua.
 The issue is quite the same as NodeMCU v3.
 So be wise on what MCU to choose.

 #### Required Components